barrettinfotech/trumpet-rep-sheets/lesson-notes/csuryanr.md

 ## Lesson Notes

+### week 3

+Peri--more tone on shorter notes.
+Find notes in the scale.
+Full value all the way to end of notes.

+Concone in a minor, great job!!!!

+Look at Gatti etude in G major--not too short on short notes.

+Start looking at Balay, Petite Piece Concertante

 ## week 2

 Clarke 5 with one breath every two lines.
 We played at 70 for the 8th note--incrementally work up from there.